Thursday, July 25, 2024

 Matthew 24:15-16 “So when you see standing in the holy place ‘the abomination that causes desolation,’ spoken of through the prophet Daniel – let the reader understand – then let those who are in Judea flee to the mountains” (NIV).

-For five hours this past Friday, I studied some commentaries at the wonderful library at Denver Seminary.
-I had a great day.
+For five hours this past Friday, I studied some commentaries at the wonderful, though shrinking, library at Denver Seminary.
+I had a great day!

 Perusing commentaries on such a challenging passage is interesting, because there are various views even among scholars with a high view of the sacredness and accuracy of the Bible.
 Yet the study got intense as I realized my disagreement with many of those sincere biblical scholars from back in the early 1900’s.
 The reason I felt so many were missing the correct interpretation regarding the “abomination” and the remainder of this passage, was due to their failure to stay rooted in the fact Jesus was answering two specific questions from His disciples.